 3. Management will always get rid of the bad apples first … and good management will replace bad apples with good ones, to ensure the integrity of their team.

-So … YOU think that just doing your job is fair compensation to your employer for the salary you get.
-Your employer doesn’t always see it the same way.
+YOU think that just doing the bare minimum in your job is fair compensation to your employer for the salary you get, but most likely your employer doesn’t always see it the same way.

 If you see the description above and it could be you, then you might want to think about that.